Hafnium: Nuclear reactors

 The nuclei of several hafnium isotopes can each absorb multiple neutrons.
-This makes hafnium a good material for use in the control rods for nuclear reactors.
+This makes hafnium a good material for nuclear reactors' control rods.
 Its neutron capture cross section (Capture Resonance Integral Io ≈ 2000 barns) is about 600 times that of zirconium (other elements that are good neutron-absorbers for control rods are cadmium and boron).
 Excellent mechanical properties and exceptional corrosion-resistance properties allow its use in the harsh environment of pressurized water reactors.
 The German research reactor FRM II uses hafnium as a neutron absorber.
-It is also common in military reactors, particularly in US naval reactors, but seldom found in civilian ones, the first core of the Shippingport Atomic Power Station (a conversion of a naval reactor) being a notable exception.
+It is also common in military reactors, particularly in US naval submarine reactors, to slow reactor rates that are too high.
+It is seldom found in civilian reactors, the first core of the Shippingport Atomic Power Station (a conversion of a naval reactor) being a notable exception.

 Alloys

 Hafnium is used in alloys with iron, titanium, niobium, tantalum, and other metals.
 An alloy used for liquid-rocket thruster nozzles, for example the main engine of the Apollo Lunar Modules, is C103 which consists of 89% niobium, 10% hafnium and 1% titanium.

 Small additions of hafnium increase the adherence of protective oxide scales on nickel-based alloys.
-It improves thereby the corrosion resistance especially under cyclic temperature conditions that tend to break oxide scales by inducing thermal stresses between the bulk material and the oxide layer.
+It thereby improves the corrosion resistance, especially under cyclic temperature conditions that tend to break oxide scales, by inducing thermal stresses between the bulk material and the oxide layer.
+An alloy that includes as little as 1% hafnium can withstand temperatures that are 50 C higher than the same alloy without hafnium.

 Microprocessors

-Hafnium-based compounds are employed in gate insulators in the 45 nm generation of integrated circuits from Intel, IBM and others.
+Hafnium-based compounds are employed in gates of transistors as insulators in the 45 nm (and below) generation of integrated circuits from Intel, IBM and others.
 Hafnium oxide-based compounds are practical high-k dielectrics, allowing reduction of the gate leakage current which improves performance at such scales.